 Consider quieter options such as glued-down vinyl plank

-TIP #3: CONSIDER THE PATIENT EXPERIENCE:
+TIP #3: CONSIDER THE PATIENT EXPERIENCE IN YOUR DENTAL OFFICE DESIGN:

 The physical appearance of your dental office will hold the first impression for both new and potential patients.
 As they will have no way of otherwise evaluating the quality of your treatment right off the bat, their initial perspective will be motivated by what they can physically see and/or experience.